exactmike/JobSetManager/Issues.md

 - [ ] fix Invoke-JSMProcessingLOop restartstopwatch parameter
 - [x] remove Invoke-JSMProcessingLOop retainjobfailures parameter
 - [ ] JobTypes - make the commands in the JSON a hashtable for easier lookup in the module functions
+- [ ] Add job objects to the attempt . . .
+Start-JSMJob